Quasi-Bayesian Inference for Production Frontiers: Introduction

-A pioneering work by \cite{Deprins84} first introduced the free-disposal hull (FDH) estimator of production frontiers.
-Its asymptotic properties have been studied by \cite{PSW00} and \cite{DFS10}.
-Given convexity of the production frontier, another important work by \cite{KPS98} considered the data envelopment analysis (DEA) estimators.
-The asymptotic properties of DEA estimators have been investigated by \cite{KPS98}, \cite{G99}, \cite{J04}, \cite{JP06}, \cite{KSW08}, and \cite{PJS10}.
-However, neither the FDH or DEA estimators are robust to any outliers.
-In addition, the inference of the FDH estimator requires estimating the convergence rate, while a valid inference for the DEA estimator is still lacking, to the best of our knowledge.
-Recognizing those drawbacks, \cite{CFS02} and \cite{ADT05} suggested estimating an expected frontier, but it does not envelope the data. \cite{DFS10} and \cite{DGG14} proposed using intermediate quantiles, and then extrapolating to the boundary.
-Various bias correction methods are proposed which require certain higher-order expansion of the tail distribution.
-Our approaches do not require the frontier to be convex, and thus are in spirit closer to the FDH estimator.
-We use extreme, rather than intermediate, quantiles to construct estimators and correct bias using simulation-based methods.
-Consequently, our approaches are robust to a few outliers and do not rely on any higher-order expansion assumption of the tail distribution.
+There is a vast literature on the estimation and inference of production frontiers. \cite{Deprins84} first introduce the free-disposal hull (FDH) estimator.
+Its asymptotic properties have been studied by \cite{PSW00}, \cite{DFS10}, and \cite{DSW17}.
+Assuming convexity of the production frontier, \cite{KPS98} consider the data envelopment analysis (DEA) estimator.
+The asymptotic properties of DEA estimator have been investigated by \cite{KPS98}, \cite{G99}, \cite{J04}, \cite{JP06}, \cite{KSW08}, \cite{PJS10}, and \cite{KSW15}.
+However, neither the FDH nor DEA estimator is robust to any outliers.
+In addition, the inference of the FDH estimator requires estimating the normalizing rate, while a valid inference for the DEA estimator is still lacking, to the best of our knowledge.
+Recognizing those drawbacks, \cite{CFS02} and \cite{ADT05} suggest estimating an expected frontier, which does not envelope the data. \cite{DFS10}, \cite{DFS12}, and \cite{DGG14} propose to first estimate intermediate quantiles, and then extrapolate them to the boundary.
+Recently, \cite{JMR14} consider nonparametric estimations of data boundary by adaptive kernel smoothing and obtain the optimal rate of convergence. \cite{DNP16} study the global fit of boundary by constrained polynomial splines and obtain the asymptotic rate of global convergence.
+Although we only consider the point-wise estimation as in \cite{JMR14}, we complement both \cite{JMR14} and \cite{DNP16} by establishing the distributional theory and valid inference procedure for our frontier estimator.
+Overall, \cite{DLN17} provide an excellent and up-to-date literature review on the estimation and inference of the production frontier.